COVID-19 pandemic in Botswana

-This article documents the impacts of the ongoing COVID-19 pandemic in Botswana.
+This article documents the impacts of the COVID-19 pandemic in Botswana.

 Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.

 The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.
 Model-based simulations for Botswana indicate that the 95% confidence interval for the time-varying reproduction number R t was lower than 1 in the second half of 2021.

 Timeline

 March 2020

-On 30 March, the first three cases in the country were confirmed.
-On 25 March a 78-year-old woman who was suspected of having COVID-19 died in Ramotswa.
-A few days after her death, the results came back positive making it the fourth case of COVID-19 in Botswana.
-In a live broadcast on BTV vice president Slumber Tsogwane said tracer teams had picked up 14 other people who had been in contact with the deceased and that testing had been conducted on them.
-The results of those who were in contact with the deceased were announced by the then Minister of Health and wellness Dr. Lemogang Kwape who also announced the first three cases.
-At the end of the month the death toll stood at 1, the number of confirmed cases had reached 4 and there were three active cases.
+On 25 March, a 78-year-old woman who was suspected of having COVID-19 died in Ramotswa.
+A few days after her death, the results came back positive, making it the fourth confirmed case of COVID-19 in Botswana.
+In a live broadcast on BTV, vice president Slumber Tsogwane said tracer teams had picked up fourteen people who had been in contact with the infected patients and testing had been conducted on them.
+On 30 March, the first four cases in the country were confirmed via an announcement by Minister of Health and wellness Dr. Lemogang Kwape.